 - The Breheimsenteret visitor centre in Jostedal is the information centre for glacier national park in the glacier.
 Enjoy the stunning views of the Nigardsbreen from the restaurant.
 It is also a centre for outdoor activities.

-- 3 Hopperstad Stave Church (Hopperstad Stavkyrkje), Vik (2 km (1 mi) from Vik village.).
-Built around 1140 or earlier, one of the most elaborate of Norway's ancient stave churches.
-The building is owned and maintained by National Trust of Norway (the Society for the Preservation of Ancient Norwegian Monuments).
+- Hopperstad Stave Church near Vikøyri: built around 1140 or earlier, one of the most elaborate of Norway's ancient stave churches.

-- 4 Hove Church (Hove kyrkje), Vik.
-This small but heavy romanesque building is one of 3 churches in Vik village.
-It was unusual for such a small village to keep 3 churches and masonry churches were unusual in rural areas, so the church was presumably built by a local rich man.
+- Hove Church near Vikøyri: this small but heavy romanesque building is one of 3 churches in Vik village.
+It was unusual for such a small village to keep three churches and masonry churches were unusual in rural areas, so the church was presumably built by a local rich man.
 Like the stave church nearby it is no longer regularly used.
-The building is maintained by National Trust of Norway (the Society for the Preservation of Ancient Norwegian Monuments).
 It is one of the oldest masonry churches in Norway and perhaps the oldest in Sognefjord area.

 Do